-- 27. One, yellow perianth, corona including orange - 24.
-One, white perianth, pink corona - 28.
-One, any other colour combination - 25.
-One, white perianth, other coloured corona - 26.
-One, yellow 29.
-Three, nnd, in one container
+- 27. One, yellow perianth, corona including orange

+- 24. One, white perianth. pink corona

+- 28. One, any other colour combination

+- 25. One, white perianth, other coloured corona

+- 26. One, yellow

 Division Three - Small Cupped Daffodils

 (One flower to a stem.
 Corona not more than a third of the length of the perianth segments).